dojo/typings/README.md

 This is a repository of Dojo 1 TypeScript Typings (including Dijit and DojoX).

+Dojo 2 is built on TypeScript and therefore its typings are inherit in its distrubution.
+The goal affiliated Dojo 1 projects (like [dgrid](http://dgrid.io/) and [dstore](http://dstorejs.io/) is that they will include their typings as part of their repository.

 ## Usage

 Because Dojo, Dijit and DojoX are such large and complex code bases, the repository